-You may think that, like sleeping bags, sleeping mats are all pretty much the same, but fact they vary enormously from simple foam rollout mats to highly engineered insulated options for trekking in winter.
+Rookie campers may think that, like sleeping bags, sleeping mats are all pretty much the same - but in fact they vary enormously.
+From simple foam rollout mats to highly engineered insulated options for trekking in winter, sleeping mats are as varied in style and price as coats, tents and boots.

-When choosing a sleeping mat, you need to consider your body, your sleeping habits, and of course, your budget.
+When buying a sleeping mat, you need to consider your body, your sleeping habits, and of course, your budget.
 Like every area of outdoor gear, the ceiling for both price and quality is staggeringly high.
-But the floor isn't half bad either – there are some very respectable mats with reasonable prices out there.
+But luckily, there are some very respectable mats with reasonable prices out there.
 You just need a group of dedicated campers to try them all out and let you know what's what.
+And that's where we come in.

 How we tested the best sleeping mats